 Then I added the chicken feet, corn, seasoning and water to my instant pot and pressure cooked until it was tender and the meat was falling off the bone and the bone was dissolving in your mouth.
 Seriously, you want it to be so tender that you could chew up the bones with little effort, and don't pretend like you don't chew chicken bones!

 After 30 minutes of pressure cooking the chicken feet and corn, the chicken feet was cooked to the right consistency.
 I love my instant pot (electric pressure cooker).
-If you don’t have one, google it.
+If you don't have one, get one here.
 It has changed my life!
 No joke!
-It’s quiet so you don’t hear all that noise typical pressure cookers make.
-Also it doesn’t release any steam while pressure cooking so your entire house doesn’t smell like boiled chicken feet.
+It's quiet so you don't hear all that noise typical pressure cookers make.
+Also it doesn't release any steam while pressure cooking so your entire house doesn't smell like boiled chicken feet.
 Which is a plus plus in my book.

 While the souse was still hot, I added the vinegar, all of the seasoning and the garnish and mixed well.

 Then I let the chicken foot souse cool down to room temperature before pouring it into my serving dish.
 My husband gave it two thumbs up, but also said to my dad, this doesn't mean I'm not expecting souse the next time we come to NY.
 I can't come between this man and his love for food.

 Link to Youtube Video:

 Chicken Foot Souse